ni/measurement-plugin-converter-python/README.md

 #### Limitations

-- Conversion of class based measurements are not supported.
+- Class-based measurements are not supported for conversion.
-- Path, Enum, DoubleXYData and their array counterpart data types are not supported.
+- Data types such as `Path`, `Enum`, `DoubleXYData`, and their array variants are not supported.
-- Measurement UI generated by the tool will not include controls and indicators for list of booleans.
+- The measurement plug-in UI generated by the tool will exclude controls and indicators for the boolean lists.
-- For measurements that use VISA instruments, [additional steps](#additional-steps-for-visa-instruments) must be followed post conversion.
+- For measurements using VISA instruments, follow the [additional steps](#additional-steps-for-visa-instruments) after conversion.

 #### Additional steps for VISA instruments